TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ami/deployment-guide/_index.md

 #### Update From Existing Deployment

-The following parameters are exclusively meant for updating an existing deployment.
+>**Note:** The following parameters are exclusively meant for updating an existing deployment.

 |**Parameter**|**Description**|
 |---|---|